Zhehao97/Zhehao97/README.md

 ### About Me
 - 🔭 I’m currently a PhD student in Management Science and Engineering, Tsinghua University.
-- 🌱 I lies my interest on the intersection of machine learning, causal inference and microeconomics.
+- 🌱 I lies my interest on the intersection of machine learning, causal inference, optimization and game theory/mechanism design.
 - 🤔 I’m particular interested in developing causal-driven prediction and decision frameworks.
 - 📫 Reach me at lizh21@mails.tsinghua.edu.cn